 Madison is a diverse community with a significant Democratic presence in local government.
-The Mayor (Bob Conley) and all six members of the Borough Council (Carmela Vitale, Astri Baillie, John Hoover, Maureen Byrne, Debra Coen and Rachel Ehrlich) are Democrats.
+The Mayor (Bob Conley) and all six members of the Borough Council (Maureen Byrne, Debra Coen, Rachel Ehrlich, John Hoover, Bob Landrigan, and Eric Range) are Democrats.

-The Madison Democratic Committee consists of as many as 28 members: one man and one woman for each of the 14 voting districts in the borough.
+The Madison Democratic Committee consists of as many as 28 members: two representatives for each of the 14 voting districts in the borough.
 The Committee members are elected every 2 years during the primary elections, and vacancies can be filled by a vote of the existing members of the Committee.
 The Committee is responsible for selecting candidates who will run on the Regular Democratic Party line in primary elections.

 Madison Democratic Committee Officers

 Each of Madison’s 14 voting districts has two representatives on the committee.